 As you demonstrate adequate skill with each objective, a point is awarded toward your semester grade.
 I track your progress online so you can always tell which points you have received.

-You need this many of the 45 points for each grade:
+There are 38 points.
+You need this many for each grade: